 Jordan MaynardMassachusetts Gaming Commissioner

-Jordan Maynard was appointed as a Commissioner to the Massachusetts Gaming Commission in July 2022 by State Treasurer Deborah Goldberg and began his five-year term on August 1, 2022.
+Jordan Maynard was appointed as a Commissioner to the Massachusetts Gaming Commission in July 2022 and began his five-year term on August 1, 2022.
 Massachusetts Governor Charlie Baker, Attorney General Maura Healey, and Treasurer Deborah Goldberg appointed Maynard to the commissioner spot slated for an individual with experience in the legal and policy issues related to gaming.

 Maynard served as Governor Baker’s Chief Secretary and Director of Boards and Commissions for the Office of the Governor from February 2019 through July 2022.
 In that capacity, he oversaw appointments for over 800 state boards and commissions and recruited and placed senior officials across the administration.